-TDA: Put one drop of Ferric Chloride

-IND: Put one drop of Kovacs reagent

-VP: Put one drop of 40 % KOH (VP reagent 1) & One drop of VP Reagent 2 (α-Naphthol)

-Get the API Reading Scale (color chart) by marking each test as positive or negative on the lid of the tray.
+TDA: Put one drop of Ferric Chloride IND: Put one drop of Kovacs reagent VP: Put one drop of 40 % KOH (VP reagent 1) & One drop of VP Reagent 2 (α-Naphthol) Get the API Reading Scale (color chart) by marking each test as positive or negative on the lid of the tray.
 The wells are marked off into triplets by black triangles, for which scores are allocated.
 Add up the scores for the positive wells only in each triplet.
 Three test reactions are added together at a time to give a 7-digit number, which can then be looked up in the codebook.
 The highest score possible for a triplet is 7 (the sum of 1, 2 and 4) and the lowest is 0.
 Identify the organism by using API catalog or apiweb (online).

-B. VITEK® 2 COMPACT

-The VITEK® 2 Compact system offers quality control testing solutions for fast and accurate microbial identification.
+B. VITEK® 2 COMPACT The VITEK® 2 Compact system offers quality control testing solutions for fast and accurate microbial identification.
 The efficiency of the VITEK® 2 COMPACT instrument and VITEK® 2 PC software have the capacity to help improve therapeutic success and patient outcomes through reliable microbial identification (ID) and antibiotic susceptibility testing (AST).
-The instrument also lets you enhance laboratory efficiencies with reduced hands-on Training Manual on 'Quality Assurance of Fish and Fishery Products, ICAR-CIFT, Cochin-29 (18-29 Sep., 2023)

-time and rapid reporting capabilities.
+The Treatise on Fisheries Harvest and Post - Harvest Technologies, 2023 325 instrument also lets you enhance laboratory efficiencies with reduced hands-on time and rapid reporting capabilities.
 All this, in a cost-effective, space-saving design.
 With technology that includes an extensive and robust identification database, rapid results, and minimal training time, it will streamline laboratory workflow for increased productivity.
 The system identifies the majority of microorganisms that contaminate production areas and finished products in a minimal amount of time.
-Identification cards presently available for product safety include: Gram-negative bacilli (time to result: 2 - 10 h); Gram-positive cocci (time to result: 2 - 8 hours); Yeast-like organisms (time to result: 18 hours); Anaerobic bacteria (time to result: 18 hours); Gram-positive spore forming bacilli (time to result: 14 hours) Coryneform bacteria (Time to result: 18 hours).
+Identification cards presently available for product safety include: Gram-negative bacilli (time to result: 2 - 10 h); Gram-positive cocci (time to result: 2 - 8 hours); Yeast-like organisms (time to result: 18 hours); Anaerobic bacteria (time to result: 6 hours); Gram-positive spore forming bacilli (time to result: 14 hours) Coryneform bacteria (Time to result: 8 hours).
 Testing using VITEK 2 can be performed as follows: